H. Cooper Cliffe

 Henry Cooper Cliffe (19 July 1862 – 1 May 1939) was a British stage and screen actor a member of a distinguished family of English actors, his father was Clifford Cooper, mother Agnes Kemble, and his brother was Frank Kemble Cooper.
 Frank's daughter Violet was a niece.
 His wife was Alice Belmore.
 He had an illustrious career on stage in classical roles.
-Late in life he began appearing in silent film during the World War I years.
+Late in life, he began appearing in silent film in the 1910s.